ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/03-creating-containers.md

 Error response from daemon: conflict: unable to remove repository reference "hello-world" (must force) - container e7d3b76b00f4 is using its referenced image fce289e99eb9
 ~~~
 {: .output}

 We get this error because there are containers created that depend on this image.
+(Remember that a *container* is an instance of a particular *image*).)

-### What containers are running?
+## What containers are running?

 As indicated by the error above there is still an existing container from this image.
-We can list the running containers by typing.
+We can list the running containers with the `docker container ls` command:

 ~~~
-$ docker ps
+$ docker container ls
 ~~~
 {: .language-bash}
 ~~~